 Emotional Support Animals do not qualify as service animals under the Americans with Disabilities Act (ADA).
 So, you may wonder whether you can have an emotional support animal in your apartment.
 The answer is that yes, under the Fair Housing Act (FHA), you have the right to keep your emotional support animal with you, sometimes even in buildings with a no-pet policy.
 However, you should be aware of the laws that regulate emotional support animals in apartments.

-When it comes to rental properties, the rental agreement will always set out the terms of what the landlord can and cannot do regarding pets.
+When it comes to rental properties like the apartments for rent in San Antonio, the rental agreement will always set out the terms of what the landlord can and cannot do regarding pets.
 Under the FHA, landlords must decide what counts as “reasonable accommodation” to make their rental property pet-friendly.

 However, for this law to be applicable to you and your pet, you’d need to make sure your pet is acknowledged as an emotional support animal.
 Doing so requires you to have an ESA letter from a licensed mental health professional.
 This prevents any regular pet owner from claiming that their pet is an emotional support animal even though this is not the truth.
 Not having the right documentation can have serious consequences for your pet, including being evicted from the property.